Tight contact structures on the Brieskorn spheres -\Sigma(2,3,6n-1) and contact invariants: Heegaard Floer homology with twisted coefficients

-The cobordism maps fit into surgery exact sequences, of which we state only the simple case we use in the paper. \begin{theorem}[{\cite[Theorem 9.21]{O-Sz:2}}; cf. {\cite[Section 9]{jabuka-mark}}] Let $Y$ be an integer homology sphere, and $K$ be a knot in it.
-We identify framings on $K$ to integer numbers by assigning $0$ to the framing induced by an embedded surface with boundary in $K$, and denote by $Y_n(K)$ the manifold obtained by performing $n$ surgery along $K$.
+The cobordism maps fit into surgery exact sequences, of which we state only the simple case we use in the paper. \begin{theorem}[{\cite[Theorem 9.21]{O-Sz:2}}; cf. {\cite[Section 9]{jabuka-mark}}] Let $Y$ be an integer homology sphere and $K \subset Y$ a knot.
+We identify framings on $K$ with integer numbers by assigning $0$ to the framing induced by an embedded surface with boundary in $K$, and denote by $Y_n(K)$ the manifold obtained by performing $n$ surgery along $K$.
 Then there is an exact triangle

 If $W$ is the $4$-dimensional cobordism from $Y$ to $Y_{-1}(K)$ induced by the surgery, $[\widehat{\Sigma}]$ is a generator of $H_2(W)$, and $\mathfrak{s}_k$ is the unique $\spc$-structure on $W$ such that $\langle c_1(\mathfrak{s}_k), [\widehat{\Sigma}] \rangle = 2k+1$, then